miaocuijiao66/images-to-ppt/README.md

-﻿# images-to-ppt
+# Images to PPT

-Personal helper for turning a folder of images into a PowerPoint deck.
+A small local helper for turning a folder of images into a PowerPoint deck.

-This project is mainly for my own workflow.
-It keeps the existing `@oai/artifact-tool` dependency used by the current script, so it is not meant to be a fully portable npm package.
+I created this tool for my own workflow when preparing slide materials from image batches.
+It is mainly a personal automation script rather than a fully packaged public npm tool.

 ## Usage